Kahkonen’s Sharks debut spoiled by Leon Draisaitl, Edmonton Oilers

 Kahkonen finished with 37 saves.

-The game was marred by an injury to Sharks captain Logan Couture, who was struck in the upper body by a puck shot by defenseman Brent Burns.
+The game was marred by an injury to Sharks captain Logan Couture, who was struck in the upper body by a puck shot from the point by defenseman Brent Burns.

 Couture was standing near the crease next to Oilers goalie Mike Smith when he was hit by a Burns shot from just inside the blue line at the 9:47 mark of the second period.
 Couture went down on the ice for a few moments before he skated off under his own power and walked to the Sharks’ dressing room.